TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 The following snippets provide you with a way to:

 - `go mod edit -json go.mod | jq -r .Go` - get the go version from the gateway [go.mod](https://github.com/TykTechnologies/tyk/blob/release-5.3.6/go.mod#L3) file
-- `git rev-parse HEAD` - get the commit hash so the exact commit can be used with `go get`

-This should be used to ensure the matching between gateway and the plugin.
+This should be used to ensure the version matches between gateway and the plugin.
 The commit is used to `go get` the dependency in later steps.

 To summarize what was done:

-1. create a plugin folder, create a go.mod for it,
+1. We created a plugins folder and initialzed a `go` project using `go mod` command.
-2. set the Go version of `go.mod` to match the one set in the Gateway,
+2. Set the Go version of `go.mod` to match the one set in the Gateway.
-3. have some code to compile in the folder
+3. Initialzied the project with sample plugin `go` code.

 At this point, we don't have a *Go workspace* but we will create one next so that we can effectively share the Gateway dependency across Go modules.